PipedreamHQ/pipedream/docs/docs/projects/git/README.md

 Yes, you can use the Github Syncing feature to develop your workflows from YAML files checked into your Pipedream connected Github Repository.

 Then pushing changes to the `production` branch will trigger a deploy for your Pipedream workflows.

+### Why am I seeing an error when trying to merge a branch that includes a connected account in a workflow?

+Make sure that all connected accounts in use are accessible to the entire workspace.
+[Private accounts](/connected-accounts/#access-control) not shared with the workspace will not be able to be merged.